Catwoman: When in Rome: Plot

 Sunday: In a brief epilogue, identical to a scene from Batman: Dark Victory, Catwoman bids farewell to Carmine Falcone at his grave, convinced that he is her father but still unable to find conclusive proof.

 Aftermath

 During the events of Batman: Dark Victory, Catwoman informs Batman that Sofia Falcone travelled to Sicily after the events of Batman: The Long Halloween and had plastic surgery there to repair her distinctive facial scars, a vital clue which helps Batman to solve the Hangman murders.
-It is implied that Catwoman learnt about Sofia's operation while in Palermo with the Blond during the events of When in Rome.
+It is implied that Catwoman learned about Sofia's operation while in Palermo with the Blond during the events of When in Rome.

 In a later story by Jeph Loeb, Batman: Hush, the Riddler's obsession to uncover Batman's secret identity finally proves successful.

 Collected editions

 The entire series has been collected in a trade paperback, a hardcover, and a deluxe edition: